Fleker/blog-posts/2022/mastodon/README.md

 Twitter's access control was too broad, but it doesn't seem like Mastodon does this any better.
 A similar spear phishing attack would only affect users of a single server, but would still have a big impact.
 If dissidents were using a Mastodon instance, what's to prevent the admin becoming [a spy](https://www.theguardian.com/us-news/2022/aug/09/twitter-saudi-arabia-dissident-spying)?
 Saudi Arabia paid one Twitter employee $300K to identify dissident Twitter accounts.

 Do I really trust a voluntary admin with something too sensitive?
 Are they less willing to take a bribe?
 I don't know.
 Given the decentralized nature, it would be much harder for them to get caught.
 Central leadership has a number of problems too, but can be more accountable.
+As a public company, Twitter would see an immediate effect during scandals and could be steered toward something that kept people using it.

 https://twitter.com/elonmusk/status/1590755506112823296